sunny-aguilar/python-dsa/educative/class-01/challenge-03.md

 ```

 ### My Solution:
 Outer loop runs n times.
-Innter loop runs (n * k) times.
+Inner loop runs (n * k) times.
 Since it is increasing by a contant multiple, then it is running in log time.
 Therefore, we have a total run time of n * log n = O(n⋅logn)

 ### Solution Review:
+The answer is O(n).
+The outer loop runs log(n)